ivansrbulov/auto-openwebui/README.md

 This repository provides a streamlined setup for running an Ollama server with Open WebUI, securely accessible over the internet through a Cloudflare tunnel.

+## Compatibility

+This script is confirmed to work on Debian 12 with a 7900XTX.
+Other distros and GPUs may work but is not (yet!) confirmed.
+If anybody else is able to test this and let me know then please do!

 ## Overview

 This setup script automates the deployment of: